jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline-async.md

 is calculated relative to par for the golf course (72).

-The Golf Tournament application is a Spring Boot application using VMware GemFire to cache the golfers score in realtime as the players complete each hole.
+The Golf Tournament application is a Spring Boot application using [vmware-gemfire-name] to cache the golfers score in realtime as the players complete each hole.
 However, to make the play "official", the golfer’s score is recorded to a backend database (RDBMS), asynchronously using *Asynchronous*, *Write-Behind*, *Inline Caching*.
 It is assumed that